Claims under the European Patent Convention: Applicability of Article 84 EPC in opposition and revocation proceedings

+Interpretation of the claims in opposition proceedings

 In opposition proceedings, if the claims of the opposed patent are sufficiently clear for a skilled person to understand them without difficulty, then there is no reason to consult the description to interpret the claims.
 In other words, "the description can be used as the patent's "dictionary" to assess the correct meaning of ambiguous terms used in claims" but "if a term used in a claim has a clear technical meaning, the description cannot be used to interpret such a term in a different way."
+Furthermore, when the claims are interpreted, they "must be interpreted through the eyes of the person skilled in the art, who should try - with synthetical propensity - to arrive at an interpretation of the claim which is technically meaningful and takes into account the whole disclosure of the patent".